The people who have kept the world from a slide into darkness and pulled it forward have nearly always been heretics of one form or another.

 What Heretics Have and the Obedient Don’t

 The heretic, on the other hand, survives by forming and possessing a clear, self-generated, and compelling vision of human progress.
 And this is the thing that moves humanity forward.
-The Bible was ever so right in saying that “with no vision, the people perish,” and it is the heretic that keeps such compelling visions alive.
+The Bible was ever so right in saying that “with no vision, the people perish,” and it is the heretic that keeps compelling visions alive.

 One last quote, from Frederick Hayek (from Studies in Philosophy, Politics and Economics).
 This is what heretics do, but the obedient do not: